-The Scottish Government’s Marine Scotland Licensing Operations Team (“MS-LOT”) process applications for marine licences under the Marine (Scotland) Act 2010 and the Marine and Coastal Access Act 2009; and applications for section 36 consent under the Electricity Act 1989.
+The Scottish Government’s Marine Scotland Licensing Operations Team (“MS-LOT”) determine applications for marine licences under the Marine (Scotland) Act 2010 and section 36 consents under The Electricity Act 1989.
 During the consultation process any person having an interest in the outcome of the application may make a representation to MS-LOT.
 The representation may contain personal information, for example a name or address.
 This representation will only be used for the purpose of determining an application and will be stored securely in the Scottish Government’s official corporate record.
-Representations will be shared with the applicant and/or agent acting on behalf of the applicant, any people or organisations that we consult in relation to the application, the Directorate of Planning and Environmental Appeals should the Scottish Ministers call a PLI and, where necessary, be published online, however personal information will be removed before sharing or publishing in compliance with the Data Protection Act 1998.
+Representations will be shared with the applicant and/or agent acting on behalf of the applicant, any people or organisations that we consult in relation to the application, the Directorate of Planning and Environmental Appeals should the Scottish Ministers call a PLI and, where necessary, be published online, however personal information will be removed before sharing or publishing.

-A full privacy notice can be found at https://www.gov.scot/publications/marine-licensing-and-consenting-privacy-notice/ If you are unable to access this, or you have any queries or concerns about how your personal information will be handled, contact ms. email@example.com or MS-LOT, Marine Laboratory, 375 Victoria Road, Aberdeen, AB11 9DB.
+A full privacy notice can be found at: https://www.gov.scot/ policies/marine-and-fisheries- licensing/marine-licensing- operations-team-privacy-notice/.
+If you are unable to access this, or you have any queries or concerns about how your personal information will be handled, contact MS-LOT at: ms. email@example.com or MS-LOT, Marine Laboratory, 375 Victoria Road, Aberdeen, AB11 9DB.